 Key solutions include:

-1. Migrate RSA systems to RSA-3072 or adopt post-quantum cryptography (PQC) solutions.
+- Migrate RSA systems to RSA-3072 or adopt PQC solutions.

-2. Monitor developments in AES-256 encryption.
-As quantum computing progresses, AES-256 remains secure, especially with solutions like Freemindtronic’s segmented key encryption.
+- Monitor AES-256 developments, as it remains secure, especially with solutions like segmented key encryption.

-Quantum computing presents future risks to encryption standards like RSA-2048 and AES-256 CBC.
-However, current advancements are far from threatening widely used systems.
-With the right preparations—such as migrating to post-quantum cryptography for RSA and adopting segmented key technology for AES-256—organizations can secure their data for decades.
+Quantum computing presents future risks to encryption standards like RSA-2048 and AES-256 CBC, but current advancements are far from threatening widely used systems.
+With preparations such as migrating to post-quantum cryptography and adopting segmented key encryption, organizations can secure their data for decades.

-Freemindtronic’s internationally patented solutions, including DataShielder NFC HSM and PassCypher HSM PGP, ensure encryption that addresses today’s threats and future-proofs systems against the quantum computing wave on the horizon.
+Freemindtronic’s patented solutions, such as DataShielder NFC HSM and PassCypher HSM PGP, ensure encryption systems are future-proof against the evolving quantum threat.